AloisH/AloisH/README.md

 <br/>

-# I design and develop software.
+# I am a software engineer

 - 🌱 I am currently a student at EPITA
 - 🔭 I like UX/UI Design
-- 🥅 I want to become a Fullstack developer

 <br/>